WSCR (AM)

-WSCR (670 AM) – branded 670 The Score – is a commercial sports radio station, licensed to Chicago, Illinois, which serves the Chicago metropolitan area.
-Owned by Audacy, Inc., WSCR is a clear-channel station with extended nighttime range in most of the Central United States and part of the Eastern United States.
-WSCR is Chicago's oldest surviving radio station, although it is the third in the Chicago market to use the WSCR call sign and "Score" branding.

-Studios are located at Two Prudential Plaza in the Chicago Loop, while the station transmitter site is in suburban Bloomingdale, diplexed with co-owned WBBM.
-Besides its main analog transmission, WSCR transmits continuously over a single HD Radio channel using the in-band on-channel standard, simulcasts over the second digital subchannel of WBMX, and streams online via Audacy.
+WSCR (670 kHz) – branded 104-3 The Score – is a commercial AM sports radio station, licensed to Chicago, Illinois, which serves the Chicago metropolitan area.
+Owned by Audacy, Inc., WSCR is a clear-channel station, one of three in the Chicago market along with WLS and co-owned WBBM.
+Studios are located at Two Prudential Plaza in the Chicago Loop, while its transmitter is in suburban Bloomingdale, diplexed with WBBM.
+Besides its main analog transmission, WSCR is simulcast on 104.3 WSCR-FM, and streams online via Audacy.

-The station went on the air in April 1922 as WGU, and carried the call letters WMAQ from October 1922 to August 2000.
-As the oldest surviving broadcast outlet in Chicago, it was co-founded and operated by the Chicago Daily News and became a charter affiliate of the CBS Radio Network upon their 1927 launch.
-Purchased by the National Broadcasting Company in 1931, WMAQ was a key station in the NBC Radio Network for nearly six decades, and later started affiliates WMAQ-TV (channel 5) and WMAQ-FM (101.1 FM).
-A sale to Westinghouse Broadcasting in 1988 resulted in WMAQ becoming an all-news radio station throughout the 1990s.
-Since 2000, the station has been the third in the Chicago market to use the WSCR call sign and "Score" branding, adopting a format that originated in 1992 on 820 AM, and was heard on 1160 AM from 1997 to 2000.
+WSCR operates at 50,000 watts around the clock.
+Due to its low frequency, high power, and Illinois's flat land (with superior ground conductivity), it has an unusually large daytime coverage area, equivalent to that of a full-power FM station.
+It provides at least secondary coverage to three-fourths of Illinois, almost half of Indiana, much of southeastern Wisconsin, most of West Michigan, and a sliver of eastern Iowa.
+At night, its extended nighttime range allows it to be heard in much of the eastern half of North America with a good radio, though it is strongest in the Central United States.

 Programming

+This is the third station in the Chicago market to hold the WSCR call sign and "Score" branding, adopting in 2000 a format that originated in 1992 on 820 AM, and was heard on 1160 AM from 1997 to 2000.

-WSCR is the Chicago affiliate for the BetMGM Network, Infinity Sports Network, the Fighting Illini Sports Network and the NFL on Westwood One Sports; the flagship station for the Chicago Cubs and Chicago Bulls radio networks; and the home of radio personalities David Haugh and Matt Spiegel.
+WSCR is the Chicago affiliate for the BetMGM Network, Westwood One Sports, the Fighting Illini Sports Network and the NFL on Westwood One Sports; the flagship station for the Chicago Cubs and Chicago Bulls radio networks; and the home of radio personalities David Haugh and Matt Spiegel.
 It is the exclusive Chicago radio outlet for DePaul Blue Demons men's basketball, Chicago Cubs baseball, and Chicago Bulls basketball.
-WSCR also carries other live sports programming from Infinity Sports Network and Westwood One.
+WSCR also carries other live sports programming from Westwood One Sports.

 The Score's long-time listeners, callers, and e-mailers are known as "Score Heads", and often use colorful monikers.
 The station has also done remote broadcasts from various locations.

 Beginning in 2005, WSCR aired Sporting News Radio programming overnights.
-Currently overnight, Infinity Sports Network programming is heard on AM 670.
-WSCR also carries Infinity Sports Network on its Audacy live stream audio whenever it airs the NFL on Westwood One.
+Currently overnight, Westwood One Sports programming is heard on AM 670.
+WSCR also carries Westwood One Sports on its Audacy live stream audio whenever it airs the NFL on Westwood One.